Work90210/CryptoWave/docs/04-apis/filtering-sorting.md

 ## 5. Error Handling

-The `ExceptionHandler` class is responsible for processing and standardizing API exceptions.
-It transforms base API exceptions into domain-specific exceptions with enhanced context.
+The `ExceptionHandler` class is responsible for transforming base API exceptions into domain-specific exceptions with enhanced context.

 ## 6. Rate Limiting

-TODO: Document rate limiting policies if applicable.
+TODO: Information on rate limiting is not available in the provided context.

 ## 7. SDK/Client Usage Examples

-TODO: Provide examples for SDK or client usage.
+TODO: Information on SDK/Client usage examples is not available in the provided context.

 ## 8. Testing Instructions

-TODO: Provide instructions for testing the API.
+TODO: Information on testing instructions is not available in the provided context.

 ## SOURCES